 Gambling and addiction

 We’ve seen a great victory for consumer rights around gambling and loot boxes.
-Over the past year or so, in response to consumer uproar and new legislation, they’ve been stripped out of many live games, from Destiny 2 to Rocket League, Overwatch to Forza 7.
+In response to consumer uproar and new legislation, they’ve been stripped out of many live games, from Destiny 2 to Rocket League, Overwatch to Forza 7.